Sitecore/Sitecore.Rocks/README.md

 ## Regarding the code
 Sitecore Rocks was developed as a side project of a very small team over the course of 5 years.
-Please be aware, that the coding standards in Sitecore Rocks does not reflect the general coding standards in Sitecore.
+Please be aware, that the coding standards in Sitecore Rocks do not reflect the general coding standards in Sitecore.
 The goal was never to produce a masterpiece of code, but to deliver - fast!